akinanop/mvl-solver/README.md

 ```

 Alternatively download the executable ```Solver``` for Linux from the current folder.
-Below follows the description of the input the solver accepts as well as description of how to use the program to generate a benchmark problem, convert Boolean problem to Finite-domain problem or
+Below follows the description of the input the solver accepts as well as description of how to use the program to generate a benchmark problem, convert Boolean problem to Finite-domain problem or solve a finite-domain problem in DIMACS CNF format

 ### Extended DIMACS format